Skip to main content

 • Phantom Rentals: They advertise a property they have no connection to, taking deposits for it.

-• Hijacked Ads:Authentic listings are replicated and shared online.
+• Hijacked Ads: Someone replicates and shares authentic listings online.
 They show fake contact information to collect personal details for a credit check.

 Rental Scam Red Flags to Watch Out For

 • Be wary of properties priced significantly below market value.
-Offers that appear too good to be true, usually aren't genuine.
+Offers that appear too good to be true usually aren't genuine.

 • High-pressure sales tactics are another red flag.
 Landlords pushing for immediate action may be attempting to scam.